awsdocs/amazon-kendra-developer-guide/doc_source/user-context-filter.md

 You can add up to 200 entries in the `AccessControlList` field\.

+## User context filtering for Jira data sources<a name="context-filter-jira"></a>

+When you use a Jira data source, Amazon Kendra gets user and group information from the Jira instance\.

+The Jira user IDs are mapped as follows:
++ `_user_id`—User IDs exist in Jira on files where there are set access permissions\.
+They are mapped from the user emails as the user IDs in Jira\.

+You can add up to 200 entries in the `AccessControlList` field\.

+## User context filtering for Microsoft Exchange data sources<a name="context-filter-exchange"></a>

+Amazon Kendra retrieves user information from Microsoft Exchange when it indexes the documents on the site\.
+The user information is taken from the underlying Microsoft Exchange host site\.

+When you use an Exchange user for user context filtering, Amazon Kendra gets the user information from the Microsoft Exchange instance\.
+The Exchange IDs are mapped as follows:
++ `_tenant_id`— Your Microsoft tenant ID is a globally unique identifier that is necessary to configure each connector instance\.
+Your tenant ID is different from your organization name or domain and can be found in the properties section of your Microsoft account dashboard\.

+You can add up to 200 entries in the `AccessControlList` field\.

+## User context filtering for Microsoft Teams data sources<a name="context-filter-teams"></a>

+Amazon Kendra retrieves user information from Microsoft Teams when it indexes the documents on the site\.
+The user information is taken from the underlying Microsoft Teams host site\.

+When you use a Teams user for user context filtering, Amazon Kendra gets the user information from the Microsoft Teams instance\.
+The Teams tenant IDs are mapped as follows:
++ `_tenant_id`— Your Microsoft tenant ID is a globally unique identifier that is necessary to configure each connector instance\.
+Your tenant ID is different from your organization name or domain and can be found in the properties section of your Microsoft account dashboard\.

+You can add up to 200 entries in the `AccessControlList` field\.

 ## User context filtering for Microsoft OneDrive data sources<a name="context-filter-onedrive"></a>

 Amazon Kendra retrieves user and group information from Microsoft OneDrive when it indexes the documents on the site\.
 The user and group information is taken from the underlying Microsoft SharePoint site that hosts OneDrive\.